 New Lowe’s CEO has ties to Memphis area

-MEMPHIS, Tenn. — Home improvement and hardware giant Lowe’s announced Tuesday that Brownsville native and University of Memphis graduate Marvin Ellison will serve as the company’s new president and CEO.
+MEMPHIS, Tenn. — Home improvement giant Lowe’s announced Tuesday that Brownsville native and University of Memphis graduate Marvin Ellison will serve as the company’s new president and CEO.

 Ellison is currently chairman and CEO of J.C.
 Penney Company and previously worked as an executive at Home Depot.